How Much is the Average Settlement for a Neck Injury in Pennsylvania?

 Neck Injuries and Work Limitations

-Many neck injuries interfere with work, especially in physically demanding or desk-heavy professions.
+Many neck injuries, such as back or neck injuries, interfere with work, especially in physically demanding or desk-heavy professions.
 Common impairments include:

 • Inability to lift, turn, or drive